Skip to main content

 Once the data is collected, the next step is the interpretation and formulation of a personalized protocol.
 This is a collaborative process between the individual and a clinical expert.
 The expert’s role is that of a “Clinical Translator,” explaining what the biomarkers indicate about the body’s functioning and how different interventions might support the system.

 The individual’s role is to provide feedback on how they feel and what goals are most important to them.
 This dialogue ensures that the resulting protocol is both clinically appropriate and personally meaningful.
-The interventions themselves are drawn from a range of evidence-based options, including nutritional adjustments, targeted supplementation, lifestyle modifications, and, where clinically indicated, advanced therapies like or peptide protocols.
+The interventions themselves are drawn from a range of evidence-based options, including nutritional adjustments, targeted supplementation, lifestyle modifications, and, where clinically indicated, advanced therapies like hormone optimization or peptide protocols.
 Each element of the protocol is voluntary and justified by the individual’s own data.

 How Are Personalized Protocols Developed?